Glovers Walk

 What is the timeframe for the ‘meanwhile use’ and ongoing works?

-Somerset Council partners, Love Yeovil and Yeovil Art Space have been commissioned to gain the views and opinions of the local community and organisations in developing the Glovers Walk site and the wider town centre, with the purpose of delivering an attractive, flexible, economically sustainable space for Yeovil, its residents, businesses and visitors to the town.
+Somerset Council partners, Love Yeovil and Yeovil Art Space were commissioned to gain the views and opinions of the local community and organisations in developing the Glovers Walk site and the wider town centre.
+The purpose will be to create an attractive, flexible space that supports Yeovil’s economy and benefits residents, businesses and visitors.

-Due to the time constraints of the High Streets Funding (FHSF), there will be an unavoidable gap between the demolition and the new long-term development.
+Due to the time needed to develop plans there will be an unavoidable gap between the demolition and the new long-term development.
 During this time, we want to make sure that the site is put to good use in the meanwhile, rather than standing empty.

 What is involved in the long-term plan for the site and what is the timeframe for this?

 Work to develop the long-term plan will be a progression of the meantime use for the site.
-This involves the development and adoption of a wider masterplan for the town centre, which will include building viability assessments for the Glovers Walk site, developing outline designs, exploring long term uses for the site, securing a development partner, obtaining planning consents and all of the activities associated with major developments of this type.
+This has meant the development and adoption of a wider masterplan for the town centre.

 The construction of a new long-term development would be expected to start within 3 to 5 years.